New York City’s best spots for bird watching

 One of the world’s most popular public parks is also a popular spot for bird watching.
-While you may have seen the beautiful Mandarin duck in 2018 or the snowy owl this past winter, did you know Central Park is home to over 200 species of birds?
+While you may have seen the beautiful Mandarin duck in 2018 and Flaco, the Eurasian eagle-owl that escaped from the zoo, did you know Central Park is home to over 200 species of birds?
 NYC Parks recommends checking out the wooded Ramble in the center of the park and the forested North Woods for observing songbirds and owls, with excellent views of hawks from Belvedere Castle.

 Inwood Hill Park

 Inwood Hill Park, Manhattan’s last remaining natural forest and sole salt marsh, has a number of steep hills and rock formations.
 Located on the Hudson River at the very northern end of the borough, bird enthusiasts have reported sightings of songbirds, screech and barred owls, and kingfishers.
 Must-see places inside Inwood Hill Park include Muscota Marsh, a salt and freshwater marsh, and the Dyckman Fields, where waterbirds, raptors, and bald eagles are known to visit.